gaetanosettembre/BrainTumor_clf_TDA/README.md

 # Title Article

-This repository is the official code for the paper "A Novel Diagnostic Decision-support System for Brain Tumor Detection and Classification in MRI Scans" by Serena Grazia De Benedictis, Grazia Gargano and Gaetano Settembre.
+This repository is the official code for the paper "Enhanced MRI Brain Tumor Classification and Detection via Low-Rank Tensor Decomposition and Topological Data Analysis" by Serena Grazia De Benedictis, Grazia Gargano and Gaetano Settembre.

 Link to full article [here](https://pages.github.com/).